patilunmesh/drone_simulator/drone_simulation/CBF_Demo/README.md

 - `cbf_publisher.py`: Node to compute and publish CBF values for the given drone id and safety radius.
 - `cbf_sim_client.py`: A client node for testing and interfacing with the CBF simulator in `cbf_sim.py`.
 - `cbf_sim.py`: Node that runs the simulation and visualizes all aspects (drone, trajectories, obstacle).
+This node also uses the published CBF values to recompute a safe trajectory for the drone when detecting an obstacle.
 - `cbf_sound_client.py`: A client node for testing and interfacing with the CBF publisher defined in `cbf_publisher.py`

 ## Future Work